How to promote your open source project

 - Let other people perform testing and collect feedback

-- Create a first-time user guide, which helps setting up your software
+- Create a first-time user guide, which helps in setting up your software

 If you want to get your project to the next level and grow, you need promotion.
 For that, it really helps if you have a company supporting you.
 It may even be your own employer, as long as there are no conflicting interests.
-The company can help with marketing efforts, or sharing your project with customers.
+The company can help with marketing efforts or share your project with customers.

-Another great resource companies can provide is skills in other areas you might not possess, like design.
+Another great resource that companies can provide is outside your own skills.
+For example, providing graphics design.
 You might be able to find a volunteer with great design skills, but then are so many more skills you need to get covered.

-- Promotion goes quicker with the right support
+- Any promotion goes quicker with the right support

 - Companies have resources to provide, use them wisely